How to Make a Radar Chart in Q

 Although the palette here is pretty good at showing the different shapes through the transparent blocks of color, you may want to remove the fill.
 To do that, go to Chart > DATA SERIES > Opacity and change the setting to 0.0.
 It’s immediately easier to see some of the less frequently reported shapes and how they relate to each other.
 Cylinders, cigars, and ovals were clearly more popular back when UFOs were first being reported.

 Ready to create web-ready charts and graphs?
+You can use Displayr’s free online radar chart maker!
 There are other ways to create visualizations that can be shared directly online.
 Check out more great options!

 About Mattias Engdahl